MetaSUB-CAMP/CAMP_Module_Template/README.md

     --cores 20
 ```

+3. Trim down the data in `test_data/` so that only the necessary and sufficient input data are present (along with `samples.csv`, `parameters.yaml`, and `resources.yaml`).

+4. Remove any test data files that are larger than 100MB because Github repos will not allow those to be pulled to remote.

+### Part 6: Data Visualization (Optional)

-3. Optional: The `configs/conda/` directory also contains the YAML that sets up a dataviz environment that (for now) supports Jupyter Notebooks and seaborn-based plotting.
+The `configs/conda/` directory also contains the YAML that sets up a dataviz environment that (for now) supports Jupyter Notebooks and seaborn-based plotting.
 You can include a Jupyter notebook that generates preset visualizations for your module's output.

+### Integrating with the CAMP

-4. If you want your module integrated into the main CAMP module, please contact [Lauren](mailto:lam4003@med.cornell.edu) or [Braden](btt4001@med.cornell.edu)!
+If you want your module integrated into the main CAMP module, please contact [Lauren](mailto:lam4003@med.cornell.edu) or [Braden](btt4001@med.cornell.edu)!
-    - Please make it clear what your module intends to do by including a summary in the commit/pull request (ex.
+    - Please make it clear what your module intends to do by including a summary ex.
 "Module A Release X.Y.Z, which does B to input C and outputs D").